Plan II Honors Program Description

 Over a third of the courses required for a Plan II degree are restricted only to Plan II students.
 Plan II students also have access to other honors-level courses at the University.
 The remaining classes are chosen from the extensive list of the University's departmental offerings.
 Many of these classes will be as challenging as honors courses.

 - a year-long freshman course in world literature from the ancients to the present

 - three semesters of interdisciplinary topical or thematic tutorials and seminars which develop and refine students' analytic and synthesizing capacities

 - a year-long philosophy course for sophomores

 - a four-semester honors sequence in modes of reasoning, theoretical math or calculus, life sciences, and physical sciences

 - a senior thesis, a major independent research and writing project, which is the culmination of a student's academic program in Plan II

-Admission to Plan II is competitive and is separate from admission to UT-Austin.
-In 2009, the program received over 1300 applications for the 180 freshman spots.
-The average SAT score of the 2009 freshman applicants was 1427 (Critical Reading and Math) 2059 (total).
-Six-hundred and nine (609) or 46.6% of the 2009 applicants were in their (ranking) high school's top 5%.
-Nine percent of the applicants were the valedictorian of their high school and over 50% had some kind of National Merit recognition.
-However, admission to Plan II is not based on scores and grades alone; other criteria include a lively spirit of intellectual adventure; a genuine desire for a broad education in the humanities, sciences, and social sciences; and the capacity for imagination and originality.
+Admission to Plan II is competitive and is separate from admission to UT Austin.
+In 2013, the program received 1538 applications for the 175 freshman spots.
+The average SAT score of the 2013 freshman applicants was 2086 (total).
+Three hundred and fifty eight of the 1158 applicants from ranking Texas high schools (or 31%) of the 2013 applicants were in their (ranking) high school's top 5%.
+Six percent of the applicants were the valedictorian of their high school and over 51% had some kind of National Merit recognition.
+However, admission to Plan II is not based on scores and grades alone; other criteria include a lively spirit of intellectual adventure; leadership and initiative, a genuine desire for a broad education in the humanities, sciences, and social sciences; and the capacity for imagination and originality.